-Prior to 2012, line transect surveys were conducted using a submersible; after that time, visual surveys have been conducted using an ROV.
-The last submersible surveys were conducted in 2009 in Eastern Yakutat (EYKT), 2005 in SSEO, 2007 in CSEO, and 2001 in NSEO; density estimates were derived from each of these surveys except for the NSEO management area where data were too limited to obtain a valid density estimate.
+Prior to 2012, line transect surveys were conducted using a manned submersible.
+After 2012, visual surveys have been conducted using an ROV.
+The last submersible surveys were conducted in 2009 in Eastern Yakutat (EYKT), 2005 in SSEO, 2007 in CSEO, and 2001 in NSEO.
+Density estimates were derived from each of these surveys except for the NSEO management area where data were too limited to obtain a valid density estimate.
 Density estimates by area for the most recent submersible surveys ranged from 765 to 1,755 yelloweye rockfish per km2 with CV estimates of 12-33%.
-ROV surveys were performed in collaboration with Central Region staff in 2016 in NSEO and CSEO, 2013 in SSEO, and 2015 in EYKT (Figure 6).
-Yelloweye rockfish density was, 701 yelloweye per km2 (CV=20%) for NSEO in 2016, 1,101 yelloweye per km2 (CV=14 %) for CSEO in 2016, 986 yelloweye per km2 (CV=22%) in SSEO in 2013, and 1,072 yelloweye per km2 (CV=21%) for EYKT in 2017.
-In addition, from ROV video data, we can measure fish lengths for yelloweye rockfish, lingcod, and halibut using stereo camera imaging software (SeaGIS, Ltd).
+The ROV surveys were most recently performed in collaboration with Central Region staff in 2017 in EYKT and in 2018 in SSEO, NSEO and CSEO (Figure 10).
+The most recent density estimates for EYKT in 2017 was 1,072 yelloweye per km2 (CV=21%) and for SSEO in 2018 was 1,624 yelloweye per km2 (CV = 25%).
+Density estimates for these two survey areas in 2016 yielded density estimates of 701 yelloweye per km2 (CV=20%) for NSEO and 1,101 yelloweye per km2 (CV=14 %) for CSEO.
+In addition, from ROV video data, we can measure fish lengths for yelloweye rockfish, lingcod, and halibut using stereo camera imaging software (SeaGIS, Ltd) (Contact Andrew Olson).